Beach Cleanups in Los Angeles County

 Here’s how you can get involved in a Heal the Bay cleanup through our Nothin’ But Sand, Suits on the Sand, Adopt-A-Beach, and Coastal Cleanup Day programs.

 Heal the Bay has recently relaunched our once-a-month Nothin’ But Sand group beach cleanups for the public.
 Volunteers learn more about ocean pollution and how to make an impact.
-Due to limited capacity, we announce our beach cleanups a few weeks before the date.
-And, sometimes our cleanups are cancelled because of a rise in COVID-19 cases in LA County.
+Due to limited capacity, we announce our beach cleanups no later than the 1st of the month.
 Sign up for our newsletter to stay in the know about where we’ll be next in LA.
 Questions?
-Contact Emely Garcia.
+Contact Stephanie Gebhardt.

-Looking to incorporate sustainability into your corporate values?
+Looking to amplify sustainability and support clean, healthy, and safe coastal waters and watersheds?
 Sponsor a Nothin’ But Sand Cleanup and help your brand fulfill its commitment to making the world a better place!
-Download the Sponsorship Guide and Contact Whitney DuBarry to learn more.
+Contact our Advancement Team today.

 Suits on the Sand is a private cleanup for organizations at the beach or local area of your choice with interactive team-building activities and a healthy dose of friendly competition.
 Questions?
-Contact Whitney DuBarry.
+Contact our Suits of the Sand Team at email@example.com today.

-Heal the Bay hosts Coastal Cleanup Month in Los Angeles County, a month-long cleanup spree in September that culminates on the third Saturday of the month with Coastal Cleanup Day (save the date: September 17, 2022).
+Heal the Bay hosts Coastal Cleanup Day in Los Angeles County on the third Saturday of September (save the date: September 23, 2023).
 Community members, businesses, groups, schools, teams, and more are encouraged to get involved in the biggest cleanup of the year at a favorite outdoor location in LA!
-Questions?
-Contact Emely Garcia.